amushtaev/gatsby-starter-netlify-cms/src/pages/blog/how-to-start-a-personal-chat-with-messenger-ads.md

   - tutorials
 title: How to Start a Personal Chat with Messenger Ads
 date: 2020-04-16T00:00:00.000Z
-description:
+description: null
 featuredpost: false
 featuredimage: /img/messenger-ads-featured-image.jpg
 image: /img/messenger-ads-featured-image.jpg
+seotitle: How to Make Your Business Personal with Messenger Ads
+focuskeyphrase: messenger ads
+focus_keyphrase: messenger ads
+seo_title: How to Make Your Business Personal with Messenger Ads
 tags:
   - Click to Messenger ads
   - Messenger inbox
   - Sponsored ads
   - Stories
-seo_title: How to Make Your Business Personal with Messenger Ads
 metadescription: Learn everything you need to know to get started with Messenger ads, including the best practices for Messenger ad formats and tips for launching your ads.
-focus_keyphrase: messenger ads
-seotitle: How to Make Your Business Personal with Messenger Ads
 ---
 <!--StartFragment-->